-Scyther takes as input a security protocol description that includes a specification of intended security properties, referred to as security claims, and evaluates these.
+Scyther takes as input a security protocol description that includes security claims, and evaluates these.

 Start Scyther by executing the scyther-gui.py program in the Scyther directory.
 The program will launch two windows: the main window, in which files are edited, and the about window, which shows some information about the tool.